 For buying choices see Schleich Animals at Toys&Learning.

-Here is a selection of some products released in 2021 from Schleich’s ‘Wild Life’ range.
+Here is a selection of some products recently released from Schleich’s ‘Wild Life’ and ‘Farm World’ range.

 Dimensions 7.4 x 6.4 x 3.4 cm (W x D x H) – The Emperor Scorpion is one of the largest scorpions in the world.
 It is most often found in tropical West African forests, in underground caves or under large rocks.
 They may look dangerous, but actually it will rarely sting or pinch unless it is feeling threatened.

 Dimensions 3.2 x 2.8 x 3.5 cm (W x D x H) – Very few people know the name of the Slow Loris.
 With less than 2000 alive globally hardly anyone has ever seen one either.
 They are nocturnal animals so are largely inactive/asleep during the day.
 They are known to move slowly, making little or no noise and if threatened they stop moving, hence the slow in their name.

 Dimensions 5.5 x 3.4 x 8.9 cm (W x D x H) – Before it is fully grown, the Flamingo’s feathers are grey.
 They turn this chewing gum pink colour from the shrimps that it loves eating.
 A group of Flamingo’s is known as a Flamboyance.
 They are well known for their ability to stand on one leg, sometimes long enough to even fall asleep.

 Dimensions 10.3 x 3.1 x 6 cm (W x D x H) – All pigs have a great sense of smell thanks to its powerful nose and likes using it to sniff out their food.
 A pig’s favourite place to hang out is in a mudhole or under the cool shade of a tree.